What this handout is about

 Adolescents’ Dermatologic Health in Outlandia: A Call to Action

 The Report on Adolescents’ Dermatologic Health in Outlandia (2010), issued by Secretary of Health Dr. Polly Galver, served as a platform to increase public awareness on the importance of dermatologic health for adolescents.
 Among the major themes of the report are that dermatologic health is essential to general health and well-being and that profound and consequential dermatologic health disparities exist in the state of Outlandia.
 Dr. Galver stated that what amounts to a silent epidemic of acne is affecting some population groups–restricting activities as schools, work, and home–and often significantly diminishing the quality of life.
-Dr. Galver issued the Report on Adolescents’ Dermatologic Health as a wake-up call to policymakers and health professionals on issues regarding the state’s dermatologic health. (“A Not-so-good policy brief,” Reproduced with permission of the Johns Hopkins Bloomberg School of Public Health, Baltimore, MD.)
+Dr. Galver issued the Report on Adolescents’ Dermatologic Health as a wake-up call to policymakers and health professionals on issues regarding the state’s dermatologic health. (“Not so good policy brief,” Reproduced with permission of the Johns Hopkins Bloomberg School of Public Health, Baltimore, MD.)

 This paragraph introduces a relevant and credible source, but it fails to use that source to explain a problem and propose policy action.
 The reader is likely to be confused because the word “acne” does not appear until the middle of the paragraph, and the brief never states what action should be taken to address it.
 In addition to this lack of focus, the paragraph also includes unnecessary phrases like “among the major themes” that could be removed to make it more concise.